 Through this newly founded institute, we offer our independent expertise and knowledge to practitioners and academics alike.

-Prof. Dr. Marion Festing is the Academic Director of our Excellence Centre for Intercultural Management.
+Prof. Dr. Marion Festing is the Academic Director of our Excellence Centre for Intercultural Management, Diversity and Inclusion.
 At ESCP in Berlin, she is the Chair of Human Resource Management and Intercultural Leadership.
 In her research she focuses on topics such as international HRM strategies and approaches, with special emphasis placed on emerging countries, female careers, global talent management and global performance management.
 In addition, she is also interested in intercultural leadership adjustments as well as in intercultural competences and careers.
 Marion Festing gained practical work experience in Taiwan, has researched at Monash University in Melbourne, Australia, and at Michigan State University, USA, and has lectured at the University of Sfax in Tunisia, amongst many others.
 Moreover, Prof. Dr. Marion Festing has fulfilled functions as an (associated) editor and reviewer for several journals.

 Extended Academic Team